lovizac/loviza_chohan-qa-assessment/README.md

 2. Run the Docker Container
 `docker run -e PRIVATE_KEY=[YOUR_PRIVATE_KEY] loviza_chohan-qa-assessment`

-Note: Before running any scripts, ensure you've provided your Ethereum private key.
+Note: Before running the docker container, ensure you've provided your Ethereum private key.
+INFRURA_PROJECT_ID and VALUE have been populated in the Dockerfile but if you wish to use your own, go ahead and provide it when running the docker container.